 A “Sensory Diet” is a carefully designed, personalised activity plan that provides children with the sensory inputs they need to remain in a calm, alert state for a majority of the time.

-To help get the childrens’ ‘Sensory Diets’ right Kingfisher have employed a private Occupational Therapist to support us with this work.
-Some children require a more detailed sensory diet which may change over time.
-Together with the class team, Nic Found and Emma Tod work closely with the child to provide them with a more detailed sensory diet.
-This is implemented at school and parents and carers will be invited into school to learn ways in which they can support the child at home.
+To help support a child’s ‘Sensory Diet’ Nic Found and Sian Montgomery observe and work with the child and class team to provide them with a more detailed sensory diet.
+This is implemented at school and parents and carers may be invited into school to learn ways in which they can support the child at home.

 Children’s Occupational Therapy is located in the Integrated Care Centre in Oldham.
 Below are a range of services they can provide.